Multi-Table Offline Sync Task

 Partition Configuration (Optional)

-If creating partitioned tables, configure:
+If you need to create partitioned tables, configure:

-- Whether to create as partitioned table
+- Whether to create the table as a partitioned table.

-- Partition field selection
+- Partition field selection.

-- Partition value expression
+- Partition value expression.

-Step 4: Configure Mapping Relationships
+Step 4: Configure Mappings

 View Sync Objects

-- Left side shows source table list
+- The left side shows the source table list.

-- Middle shows field-level mapping details
+- The middle shows field-level mapping details.

 Field Mapping

-- Displays field type mapping relationships
+- Displays field type mapping relationships.

-- Supports viewing detailed field mappings for each table
+- Supports viewing detailed field mappings for each table.

-Statistics display:
+Statistics show:

-- Number of successfully mapped objects
+- Number of successfully mapped objects.

-- Number of failed mappings (if any)
+- Number of failed mappings (if any).

 Step 5: Configure Sync Rules